-The TOE is defined by CC as “a set of software, firmware and/or hardware possibly accompanied by guidance.”
+The TOE is defined by Common Criteria as “a set of software, firmware and/or hardware possibly accompanied by guidance.”
 Basically, whatever technology or product is being evaluated.
 That guidance may or may not be based on or claim conformance to an established “Protection Profile” (PP).

 A PP is a detailed, reusable set of security requirements that exists independent of the EAL process and documentation as a CC certified standard of security needs for a TOE type (typically a product category, such as software firewalls).
 Used to standardize ST requirements, PPs must detail security mechanisms pertinent to a specific IT product or category that can be certified as complete, consistent, and technically sound in addressing threats that exist in that specified environment.
 PPs are typically developed by CCRA members in conjunction with vendors, industry experts, and technologists, and once approved are certified for use among the CCRA participants.

 Once the EAL documentation is in hand, the TOE (IT device or system) is evaluated against the documentation in a certified laboratory, including physical, operational, procedural, and security conformance claims (according to the ST, with or without a PP).
 Once the evaluation is complete, the results are then adjudicated by a CCRA-authorized body to certify the results meet the specified EAL requirements according to the CC methodology.

 Unfortunately, while the Common Criteria provides a common evaluation methodology, it does not provide a consistent means of certification.
 Many of the evaluation criteria require the application of expert judgement and background knowledge for which consistency is difficult to achieve, especially across 17 different member organizations.